vindem/quantumMD/README.md

-# Impact of Hyperparameter Selection on VQE results: A Preliminary Study
+# Impact of Hyperparameter Selection on VQE

 This repo contains code and notebooks about Quantum Computing experiments.